Menu

 Honest Conversations About Money

-Dr Katherine Holmes
+Dr Katherine Holmes, Heidi Green

 We love science, it’s why we involve ourselves in science communication, but if we want to make a career in science, we’re going to need to tackle that pesky thing called money.
 Whether you work for an organisation or are full time freelance, you will likely run into a situation where you need to manage money.
 But how do you value your work in a negotiation?
 Is that value a variable or a constant?
 How do you respond when asked for a day-rate?
 How much money do you need to survive?
 How much are others charging for the same work?
 Deposits?
 Pensions?
 Expenses?
 Tax?
 How do I balance all of this without underselling myself and undercutting others, but also managing the worry that high-fee requests will scare off clients?